 JBS’s massive daily processing capacity necessitates having a steady stream of quality animals.
 One way the company maintains high quality and uniformity is through its Farm Assurance program; in order to sell livestock to JBS, you need to have their accreditation.
 The good news is that JBS pays a premium for most animals that pass through its processing plants.

 JBS accreditation requirements are pretty straightforward but are worth taking seriously; random, independent audits are conducted approximately once each year.
 Learn more about JBS accreditation and compliance here.

-A JBS accreditation is an absolute must if you want to receive the premium of, now, up to $.70/kg, that’s an additional $66 a head on a typical 330kg carcase!
+NOTE: A JBS accreditation is an absolute must if you want to receive the premium of, now, up to $.70/kg, that’s an additional $66 a head on a typical 330kg carcass!
 Requirements are less demanding than you might think.

 Meat Standards Australia (MSA)